Despite being more likely to be in the labor force and employed, Latinos experience higher food-insecurity rates than the general population.

 As the Latino population continues to grow, the need to reach households facing hunger becomes more urgent by the day.
 In fact, 20% of the people we serve come from Latino households.
 And even though the Latino population is working hard to get ahead, daily challenges still exist:

-- 81% of Latino households with children who use the Feeding America network of food banks have at least one family member working
+- 81% of Latino families served by Feeding America food banks have at least one family member working.